Application intake windows

 January 2020 application intake window

-To facilitate applications from the May, August and November 2019 Screen-based Production Grant intake windows, the Jan.
-2-16, 2020 application window will accept applications for projects where principal photography started on or after Oct.
-18, 2018, or will start principal photography within 180 days after notification of a grant approval.
+To facilitate applications from the May, August and November 2019 Screen-based Production Grant intake windows, the January 2 to 16, 2020 application window will accept applications for projects where principal photography started on or after October 18, 2018, or will start principal photography within 180 days after notification of a grant approval.

 The grant assists Alberta producers to develop Alberta content.
 It also helps them attract and maintain skilled labour by providing employment opportunities for emerging talent and established industry professionals.

 Recognizing that small-budget productions have different funding needs than large-budget productions, the grant provides funding to help productions manage their immediate cash flow needs via an interim payment.

 The grant supports smaller productions as an integral piece of the overall industry ecosystem in Alberta by: